Published by Christina Riley. Last Updated on November 25, 2023.

 A self-guided tour will take you around sites related to Jacobs and her eventual escape north via the Maritime Underground Railroad.

 We recommend staying at the Inner Banks Inn and spending a weekend enjoying the sites, including the 1767 Chowan County Courthouse, which is North Carolina’s oldest courthouse.

 Before Wilmington was named after Spencer Compton, Earl of Wilmington, the town was named New Carthage, New Liverpool, and Newton.
 Regardless of its name, this major port city along the Cape Fear River has prospered for much of its existence.

 Settlers exported produce and imported manufactured goods from abroad.
-The city rose to political power through its exports of naval stores to the English crown, playing roles in the Revolutionary and the Civil wars.
+The city rose to political power by exporting naval stores to the English crown, playing roles in the Revolutionary and Civil wars.